Business Email Compromise - a common cyber threat explained

 2 Staff training

 Carry out staff training on how to detect and avoid phishing emails.
-The Barnes Risk Management Hub has online learning resources that you can utilise for this purpose, which is a free service for our clients.
+The Barnes Risk Management Hub has online learning resources that you can utilise for this purpose, which is an invaluable service available to our clients.
 Find out more about risk management here.

 3 Reinforce fund transfer/payment procedures